okeeffed/developer-notes/manual/AWS/AWS-Certified-Big-Data.md

 | Security      | IAM, CloudTrail                                                  |
 | Analysis      | ElasticSearch Service, RedShift, Kinesis Analytics, Athena       |
 | Visualization | QuickSight                                                       |

+The course will follow the "data dispatch" pipeline to give you an idea of what we can do.